Buyer’s Guide to Trolling Motors for Pontoon Boats

 Step 2: Select a Model

-The first step to determine the model you'll want is deciding where you'll mount the trolling motor.
+The first step to determining the model you'll want is deciding where you'll mount the trolling motor.

 Your main options are bow, transom (rear), or engine mount.
 There are benefits and drawbacks to each one, but if you'll be doing any actual trolling (dragging your bait around the lake with the power of the motor) with your trolling motor then definitely pick a bow mount trolling motor.